Advanced Usage of PaperCraftr

 Papercraftr reload-files

-to update the assistant’s context after making manual changes.
+to update the assistant’s context after making manual changes. - Custom Sections: Create custom sections between methodology and results with specified order numbers.

 These advanced features provide greater control over your workflow and ensure that your project evolves smoothly and consistently.